dariuszS93/taskivate/README.md

 - reminders and notifications (e.g. web push / system notifications)
 - gamification elements: quests, levels, rewards, stats

+In the future there is a plan to create full application and release it to some app stores.

 ---

 ## Tech stack